Murals of Fargo-Moorhead

 On the side of 19 8th St S, Fargo

-The mural is called Native Prairie.
-It is a commissioned piece of art dedicated to Eunice Farstad and Carol Jaeger.
-Both of these women invested their lives on the prairie and saw its beauty during some of the hardest times on record.
+Jeff Knight created this mural called Native Prairie, a commissioned piece of art dedicated to Eunice Farstad and Carol Jaeger.
+Both women invested their lives in the prairie and saw its beauty during the most challenging times.

-This expansive mural covers the side of one of the historic buildings on Fargo’s 8th Street.
+This expansive mural covers one of the historic buildings on Fargo's 8th Street.

 56560